OzTAM’s mission

 OzTAM also introduced the Gold Standard software accreditation system, paving the way for a range of third party (independent) ratings analysis software providers to enter the market.
 This gives clients a choice of software options, whereas previously elemental data had only been available in one proprietary system.

-These and other service enhancements – such as the introduction of Time Shift Viewing in 2010 – stem from extensive industry consultation and collaboration to ensure OzTAM remains relevant and accountable.
+These and other service enhancements – such as the introduction of Time Shift Viewing in 2010 (capturing playback viewing through the TV set up to seven days after the original broadcast, expanded to 28 days in 2016); the launch of its Video Player Measurement (VPM) Report in February 2016; and the foundation of Australia's all-screen Total TV reporting standard, Virtual Australia (VOZ) – stem from extensive industry consultation and collaboration to ensure OzTAM remains relevant and accountable.